annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/navigation/timelineitem.md

 **How to use the Timeline Item UI Pattern**

-In this example, we display movie information (from an existing excel) in chronological order.
+This example displays movie information (from an existing excel) in chronological order.

 1. In Service Studio, from the Toolbox, drag the **List** widget into the Main Content area of your application's screen.